 To make a new layout with other input fields, copy fields and change their properties.

 In the properties set the name of each field to a unique name.
-It is most simple to name a field as the question and include the field type.
+It is most simple to name a field as its question and include the field type.
 E.g. the first address field is named "Address 1 Text Box".

 When all fields have been added and arranged on the page, it is time to set the tab order.
 The tab order set the sequence that the user can jump from field to field when using the tab key.
-To set tab order select any field and in properties window, at "Tab Order" click the "..." button on the right.
+To set the tab order select any field and in properties window, at "Tab Order" click the "..." button on the right.
 A new window will open listing all the names of all the fields on the page.
 Use "Automatic sort" to order the fields in simple order of their page position.

 Output as PDF